+Begin your day at Riverside Restaurant and indulge in our breakfast offering while taking in the expansive river views.
 Next, take a stroll down the cultural boulevard of North Terrace with its wonderful architecture and see numerous attractions from Parliament House and the Government House to the War Memorial, and the State Library.
 Continuing on, you will find the South Australian Museum with one of the best collections of Australian Aboriginal arts and artefacts.
-Next door is the magnificent Art Gallery of South Australia which showcases the best display of Australian colonial art in the country as well as fine European and Asian collections.
+Next door is the magnificent Art Gallery of South Australia which showcases the best display of Australian colonial art alongside an ever-changing collection of art pieces from all over the world.
 For lunch, 2KW Bar and Restaurant located on the corner of King William Street and North Terrace is an excellent place to nourish the body with fresh seasonal produce.
 Continue east and you will find Adelaide’s East End.
 Rundle Street, located between Frome Street and East Terrace, is great place to spend the afternoon.
 This precinct is a café district with many boutiques and local treasures.
 Around the corner, in Ebenezer Place, is a collection of small and quirky shops and cafés like Hey Jupiter as well as Midwest Trader, specialising in American vintage clothing and footwear.

 When to visit

 South Australia's arts scene is unique, boutique and thriving.
 First stop: Adelaide's Art Gallery of South Australia.
-Here you'll find over 38,00 works and an ever-changing roster of Australian and international exhibitions.
-Catch a concert spectacular at the state-of-the-art Adelaide Oval or see internationally-acclaimed plays and productions at the Adelaide Festival Centre. tune into fantastic live music and comedy at chilled city bars, spend the day exploring museums and galleries scattered throughout our beautiful regions or immerse yourself in a world of art and culture at one of Adelaide's spectacular festivals and events, from the Adelaide Fashion Festival to the Fringe Festival, Adelaide Festival and WOMADelaide.
+Here you'll find over 47,000 art pieces and an ever-changing roster of Australian and international exhibitions.
+Catch a concert spectacular at the state-of-the-art Adelaide Oval or see internationally-acclaimed plays and productions at the Adelaide Festival Centre.
+Tune into fantastic live music and comedy in our lively city bars, spend the day exploring museums and galleries scattered throughout our beautiful regions, or immerse yourself in a world of art and culture at one of Adelaide's spectacular festivals- from the Adelaide Fashion Festival to the Fringe Festival, Adelaide Festival and WOMADelaide.

 When it comes to food and drink, South Australia truly is the land of legends.
 From culture-rich Adelaide to the lush Adelaide Hills; the bountiful Barossa to the Eyre Peninsula; our state has been named a Great Wine Capital of the World and is home to an all-star cast of world-famous chefs, winemakers and producers.
 Adelaide is a culinary playground with a smorgasbord of cuisines on offer.
 Steeped in history and drenched in class, wash it all down at booming city bars, regional distilleries, cellar doors and wineries.